-Grameenphone disposed of 51% of its stake in its only subsidiary (GPIT) on 1 September 2013 and now retains significant influence over GPIT (now known as Accenture Communications Infrastructure Solutions Ltd.).
+Grameenphone disposed of 51% of its stake in its only subsidiary (GPIT) on 1 September 2013, however it retains significant influence over GPIT (now known as Accenture Communications Infrastructure Solutions Ltd., i.e. ACISL).

 These financial statements are not the separate financial statements of Grameenphone.
-These financial statements are unconsolidated financial statements (also known as individual financial statements) of Grameenphone as at and for the year ended 31 December 2014.
-These unconsolidated financial statements present the financial position and performance of Grameenphone and Grameenphone's investment in Accenture Communications Infrastructure Solutions Ltd. (formerly known as GPIT) being accounted for under the equity method in accordance with IAS 28 Investment in Associates and Joint Ventures.
+These financial statements are unconsolidated financial statements (also known as individual financial statements) of Grameenphone as at and for the year ended 31 December 2015.
+These unconsolidated financial statements present the financial position and performance of Grameenphone and Grameenphone's investment in Accenture Communications Infrastructure Solutions Ltd. (ACISL) being accounted for under the equity method in accordance with (IAS/BAS) 28: Investment in Associates and Joint Ventures.

-For understanding of Grameenphone's standalone financial performance, a separate statement of comprehensive income has been appended to these financial statements as supplementary information.
+For understanding of Grameenphone's stand-alone financial performance, a separate statement of profit or loss and other comprehensive income has been appended to these financial statements as supplementary information.